MLC 2006, SOLAS, MARPOL, ISPS, ISM, STCW, UNCLOS, charter parties, P&I.

 The 2008 UN convention on contracts for international carriage of goods wholly or partly by sea, modernising earlier cargo liability regimes.

-- Safety Management Certificate
+- Safety Management Certificate (SMC)

 A certificate issued to a ship confirming its Safety Management System is operating in accordance with the ISM Code.